 Some of the advantages of converting to gas include:

-- No need to chop wood
+- There’s no need to chop or store wood.

-- No need to clean up ash
+- There’s no need to clean up ash.

 What Are Your Gas Fireplace Options?